Legal Method & Communication Program

-Led by Interim Director Caroleen Dineen, the Legal Method & Communication Program involves professors and specialists and operates across the law school curriculum.
-In addition, dual-degreed lawyer/librarians teach Legal Research and students can visit the Elon Law Writing Lab for individual assistance from two writing specialists.
-All students also work with an executive coach to develop their speaking skills, in addition advocacy skills honed in Elon Law’s extensive Trial Practice Program.
+Led by Interim Director Caroleen Dineen, the LMC Program involves professors and mentors who operate across the law school curriculum.
+Dual-degreed lawyer/librarians teach legal research, and students can visit the Elon Law Writing Lab for individual assistance from a writing specialist.
+Every student works with an executive coach to develop speaking skills, in addition to advocacy skills honed in Elon Law’s extensive Trial Practice Program.

-The seven-credit first-year Legal Method & Communication curriculum consists of three two-credit trimesters (Legal Method & Communication I, II and III) and a one-credit Legal Research course that runs from October to March.
-Each term is carefully sequenced to teach students the essential skills needed to solve legal problems.
-The first-year curriculum is the foundational skills course at Elon Law; students are placed in the role of law clerk, lawyer or judge from the first day of class.
-Research and writing assignments are presented via a series of simulations during which students watch client interviews, provide research and objective advice to a supervisor, maintain client files and time sheets, prepare written and oral progress reports for a supervising attorney, write and orally argue motions on behalf of a client, write a brief to an appellate court and deliver a formal oral argument to a panel of judges.
+Our first-year curriculum consists of Legal Method & Communication I, II and III (each worth two credits) and a Legal Research course (one credit) that runs from October to March.
+Students are placed in the role of law clerk, lawyer or judge from their first day of class.
+Research and writing assignments are presented via a series of simulations during which students watch client interviews, provide research and objective advice to a supervisor, maintain client files and time sheets, prepare written and oral progress reports for a supervising attorney, write and orally argue motions on behalf of a client, write a brief to an appellate court, and deliver a formal oral argument to a panel of judges.

 Topics in the fall term include reading legal authorities, understanding the structure of legal rules, traditional organizational paradigms in the legal field, legal citation, rule-based reasoning, case synthesis and common law analysis.
-The winter and spring terms provide students with numerous opportunities to practice these skills while studying more advanced topics, such as statutory interpretation and analysis, persuasive writing techniques, classical rhetorical devices and types of legal argument.
-During their Legal Research class students learn how to find and evaluate primary and secondary legal authorities, and how to do cost-effective legal research using both hard copy and electronic resources.
-Writing professors teach students how to research procedural law and court rules in conjunction with writing assignments given in the winter and spring.
-Throughout the year considerable attention is given to the importance of audience, tone and purpose when writing or speaking, and students are introduced to the ethical and professional implications of the lawyer’s dual roles of advocate and officer of the court.
+Winter and spring terms provide numerous opportunities to practice these skills while studying more advanced topics, such as statutory interpretation and analysis, persuasive writing techniques, classical rhetorical devices, and types of legal argument.

 Writing Advice from a Distinguished North Carolina Jurist